datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Project files can be in subdirectories or in the top-level directory.
 In this example, all of the files are at the top level except for analysis.ipynb, which is in the "code" subdirectory.
 This brings us to our first Python Project Principle: Modularity.
-Analysis.ipynb is not in line with the Modularity Principle, because every step in the analysis is done by one file.
-A more modular approach would be to have one file for each step in the analysis.

 ---